 Jeans are my workhorses.
 As if they don’t work hard enough with all the speed walking I do, I also wear them almost every day.
 Sorry jeans, you do NOT get a break.
 To keep denim colors from fading, I turn the jeans inside out and wash cold with Woolite Dark.

 I have one white linen T-shirt that I love, and it shows in how I care for it.
 If you’ve ever had a white T-shirt, you know that yellowed armpits are the bane of your existence.
 So first, I try not to wear deodorant when I wear white shirts, since the yellowing happens when sweat is mixed with the aluminum from antiperspirants.
 But I can’t skip deodorant when it’s hot outside, unless I want to offend people around me.
-So after a few wears I’ll pre-treat the armpit areas with Oxyclean before hand washing with regular detergent in warm water.
+As a preventative measure, after a few wears I’ll pre-treat the armpit areas with Oxiclean before hand washing with regular detergent in warm water.

 Finding bras that actually fit you AND are comfortable feels like winning the lottery.
 That’s why I always hand wash them.
 Like hell do I want those suckers to leave me hanging.
 Bras are soaked in warm water and regular detergent for about half an hour, swished around, then gently rinsed.